hta218/infinite-gallery/README.md

 yarn && yarn start
 ```

-3. Basic configs can be found in `src/Configs/index.ts`
+3. Basic settings can be found in `src/Settings/index.ts`
 4. Update API call in `src/APIs/`

 ## License